vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

     hashed and what to do with those hashes, such as log them, authenticate them, or add them to a measurement list.

-    IMA is planned to support the fs-verity hashing mechanism as an alternative to doing full file hashes, for people who want the performance and security benefits of the Merkle tree based hash.
-    But it doesn't make sense to force all uses of fs-verity to be through IMA.
-As a standalone filesystem feature, fs-verity already meets many users' needs, and it's testable like other filesystem features e.g. with xfstests.
+    IMA supports the fs-verity hashing mechanism as an alternative to full file hashes, for those who want the performance and security benefits of the Merkle tree based hash.
+However, it doesn't make sense to force all uses of fs-verity to be through IMA.  fs-verity already meets many users' needs even as a standalone filesystem feature, and it's testable like other filesystem features e.g. with xfstests.

 :Q: Isn't fs-verity useless because the attacker can just modify the
     hashes in the Merkle tree, which is stored on-disk?
 :A: To verify the authenticity of an fs-verity file you must verify
-    the authenticity of the "file measurement", which is basically the root hash of the Merkle tree.
+    the authenticity of the "fs-verity file digest", which incorporates the root hash of the Merkle tree.
 See `Use cases`_.

 :Q: Isn't fs-verity useless because the attacker can just replace a
     verity file with a non-verity one?